 Welcome to the Year 6 page!

 In Year 6, the children have a busy year as we prepare them for their transition to secondary school.
-They will need to work hard in becoming more independent in their learning; they will need to be less reliant on the adults in the classroom and ensure they are listening carefully to the instructions they have been given.
-This independence is also extended into how they help to improve their own work through discussion with others, based on the criteria given to them.
+They will need to work hard to become more independent in their learning; they will need to be less reliant on the adults in the classroom.
+They must listen carefully to instructions and also to each other, this will allow everyone to deepen their understanding of the learning.
 They will therefore need to respect each other’s opinions and view suggestions from peers an opportunity to improve.
 This will allow us all to work collaboratively so that we can all reach our full potential.

 The children are assessed in May based on the key areas of the curriculum (Reading, Writing and Maths) in the SATs tests.

 Homework is based on the concepts studied in class and is therefore designed to enhance and reinforce their learning.
 It is also an independent task that each Year 6 child is fully responsible for completing on time and to a high standard.